 Many people who suspect they have an orthodontic issue wonder, 'How can I find a good orthodontist near me?'
-In this post, our BC and Alberta orthodontists discuss how to find an orthodontist in your area.
+In this post, our BC orthodontists discuss how to find an orthodontist in your area.

 Finding an Orthodontist

 If you think you may have an orthodontic problem that needs treatment (or your dentist has recommended you see one), your next question will likely be, 'How can I find orthodontists in my area?'